 Relieve painful periods with a homemade dry hot water bottle!

-Unfortunately, it's not uncommon to suffer during periods.
-There are many ways to relieve periods pain: hot baths, medication, sport, plants...
-Today we'd like to share with you a DIY recipe for making your own homemade dry hot water bottle.
+Unfortunately, it's not uncommon to suffer during your period.
+There are many ways to relieve painful periods: hot baths, medicines, sport, plants...
+Today, we're giving you a DIY recipe for making your own homemade dry hot water bottle.
 It's simple and environmentally friendly!

-Why use a hot water bottle at periods ?
+Why use a hot water bottle during your period?

-You've probably already heard of the hot water bottle for pain relief from periods.
-This grandmotherly method is widely known and used for the relief of periods painful.
+You've probably already heard of the hot water bottle to relieve menstrual pain.
+This grandmotherly method is widely known and used to relieve painful periods.
 The hot water bottle is an ideal technique for relieving menstrual pain.
 How is it done?

-Heat relaxes muscles that tend to contract during periods.
+Heat relaxes the muscles that tend to contract during menstruation.
 It also dilates blood vessels, increasing blood flow with the heat it diffuses.
-The uterine muscle will thus be relaxed and the pain soothed!
+As a result, the uterine muscle is relaxed and the pain is relieved!

 Don't have a hot water bottle handy?
 We'll show you how to make one!

-How to make a homemade hot water bottle
+How to make a homemade dry hot water bottle?

 It's very easy to make your own dry hot water bottle: all you need are a few supplies, all available at low prices!